scta/scta-rdf-schema/SCTAOntologySpec.md

 ##structureType=structureItem properties
 * isPartOfStructureCollection
-    - value can only be applied if Expression is not a topLevel Expression.Value must point to a toplevel Expression
+    - value can only be applied if Expression is not a topLevel Expression.Value must point to a topLevel Expression
 * hasBlock
 * gitRepo
 * status